APK Structure#

 , you must enable code shrinking.
 During the build process, first, ProGuard removes unused code but retains unused resources.
 Then, Gradle removes unused resources.

-For more information about ProGuard and other ways Android Studio helps you reduce APK size, see Shrink Code and Resources.
+For more information on ProGuard and other ways Android Studio helps you reduce APK size, see Shrink Code and Resources.

-In Android Gradle Plugin version 0.7 and higher, you can declare the configurations supported by your application.
+In Android Gradle Plugin version 0.7 and higher, you can declare the configurations supported by the application.
 Gradle passes this information to the build system using the resConfig

 and resConfigs